 Fellows are encouraged to decide midway through the first year of their fellowship whether they will pursue this avenue of training.
-Fellows must successfully complete the ACGME two-year required ID fellowship program prior to starting the TMB ID research track.
-Funding for the TMB ID research track is available through fellows' mentors' projects and selected fellows may be funded by the Infection and Immunity T32 training program.
+Fellows must successfully complete the ACGME two-year required ID fellowship program before starting the TMB ID research track.
+Funding for the TMB ID research track is available through fellows' mentors' projects, and selected fellows may be funded by the Infection and Immunity T32 training program.
 View a list of potential infectious disease research mentors.

-All fellows on the TMB ID research track will be expected to enroll into the Clinical Scientist Training Program and complete a Certificate of Added Qualification or MS degree.
-Submission of an application for a NIH K23 or K08 or VA career development award is highly encouraged towards the end of the extra year of research.
-The TMB ID research track affords fellows an opportunity to publish their research in peer-reviewed scientific journals, submission of NIH grants, or showcase their research at national scientific meetings.
+All fellows on the TMB ID research track will be expected to enroll in the Clinical Scientist Training Program and complete a Certificate of Added Qualification or MS degree.
+Submission of an application for an NIH K23, K08 or VA career development award is highly encouraged toward the end of the extra year of research.
+The TMB ID research track affords fellows an opportunity to publish their research in peer-reviewed scientific journals, submit NIH grants or showcase their research at national scientific meetings.